 What is the Wing Chun Stance for?

 To put it simply, Kim Yeung Ma is first and foremost for training.
-It is not meant to be seen in a fight.
-It is not a Wing Chun fighting stance, it is for building the all-important structure.
+It is NOT meant to be seen in a fight.
+Nor is it a Wing Chun fighting stance, it is for building your structure and root.
+In other words, it is for building your body into a Wing Chun weapon…. from the ground up.
 All of the empty-hand forms of Wing Chun (Siu Nim Tao, Chum Kiu, and Bil Jee) start in Kim Yeung Ma, and they end in Kim Yeung Ma.
 It is at the core of any practitioner’s solo training.

 Wing Chun Stance Basics